grouparoo/grouparoo/documents/deployment/getting-started.md

 ## Getting Started

 1. Create a new project with a `package.json` file like the one below.
 Grouparoo is a [node.js](https://nodejs.org/) project, and we use NPM to manage our dependencies.
+Grouparoo also required the Postgres and Redis databases.
+On OSX, these can be installed bia [Homebrew](https://brew.sh/).

 ```json:readme_deploy
 {